puppetlabs/puppet-docs/source/puppet/4.5/reference/resources_package_windows.markdown

 ## Errata

-### Known Issues Prior to Puppet 4.1.0
+### Known issues prior to Puppet 4.1.0

 **Hidden Packages Were Not Supported**

-Puppet did not managed packages that hide themselves from the list of installed programs.
+Puppet did not manage packages that hide themselves from the list of installed programs.
 That is, packages that set their `SystemComponent` registry value to 1, like `SQL Server 2008 R2 SP2 Common Files`.

 Previously, if you tried to manage a hidden package, Puppet would try to install it every time it ran.
 As of Puppet 4.1.0, Puppet will recognize those package that are already installed, even if they're hidden.